 The rate that’s currently being offered is substantially higher than what many brick-and-mortar banks are paying these days.

 3. Synchrony Bank

-Formerly GE Capital Bank, Synchrony features a slightly higher APY of 1.00%.
+Formerly GE Capital Bank, Synchrony features a slightly higher APY.
 Like Ally, there’s no minimum amount required to open an account, although you will need to maintain at least a $30 balance to avoid a $5 monthly service charge.